You still haven’t started using Facebook Analytics, have you?

-You’re probably already familiar with Facebook Insights that gives you a report on your Facebook Page performance in terms of engagement and audience demographics.
+You’re probably already familiar with Facebook Insights which give you a report on your Facebook Page performance in terms of engagement and audience demographics.

-Facebook Insights is just for your page and lives within your Facebook Page, where Analytics is mainly for paid ads and lives within your Facebook ad account.
+Facebook Insights is just for your page and lives within your Facebook Page, whereas Analytics is mainly for paid ads and lives within your Facebook ad account.

 Facebook Analytics gathers micro-level data from your Facebook Page and Facebook Pixel to show you how someone interacts with your page and website over time.

-Facebook Insights, on the other hand, relates to Facebook Page reach, post performance, and other micro-level statistics confined to your Facebook Page.
+Facebook Insights, on the other hand, relates to Facebook Page reach, post’s performance, and other micro-level statistics confined to your Facebook Page.

 How to Use Facebook Analytics